Should You Make Extra Mortgage Principal Payments?

 After settling into a home or finding a little more financial flexibility, many homeowners begin asking, “should I make extra mortgage payments?”
 After all, making extra payments can save on interest costs and shorten the length of your mortgage bringing you that much closer to owning your home outright.

 As you may know, making extra payments on your mortgage does NOT lower your monthly payment.
-Additional payments to principal just helps to shorten the length of the loan (since your payment is fixed).
-Of course, paying additional principal does in fact save money since you’d effectively shorten the loan term and stop making payments sooner than if you were to make the minimum payment.
+Additional payments to the principal just help to shorten the length of the loan (since your payment is fixed).
+Of course, paying additional principal does, in fact, save money since you’d effectively shorten the loan term and stop making payments sooner than if you were to make the minimum payment.
 However, that only happens after a certain (and still long) period of time.

-“If you have an extra mortgage payment plan that will end your mortgage within a timeframe that lets you enjoy 5 years or longer of mortgage free living, that makes more sense,” says Sullivan.
+“If you have an extra mortgage payment plan that will end your mortgage within a timeframe that lets you enjoy five years or longer of mortgage-free living, that makes more sense,” says Sullivan.

 Since your interest is calculated on your remaining loan balance, making additional principal payments every month will significantly reduce your interest payments over the life of the loan.
 By paying more principal each month, you incrementally lower the principal balance and interest charged on it.